 News

-The proposal: build charging streets in the car-dense Stockholm area
+Proposal: build charging streets in car-dense Stockholm area

 February 18, 2022

-18% of the cars in Solna are electric vehicles.
+18% of cars in Solna are electric vehicles.
 Photo: Creative Commons.

-18% of the cars in Solna are electric vehicles.
+18% of cars in Solna are electric vehicles.
 Photo: Creative Commons.

-The Social Democrats want several electric car chargers to be built along specific streets in different districts within Solna municipality - something that would outcompete regular parking spaces.
+The Social Democrats want several electric car chargers to be built along specific streets in various districts within Solna municipality - something that would compete with regular parking spaces.

-Solna residents are the ones with the most electric cars in the whole country, according to transport analysis's latest report.
-As many as 18 percent drive fossil-free and this creates the need for charging posts.
-That is why the Social Democrats have now proposed creating so-called 'charging streets', which will be included in the party's budget, which will be voted on in November.
+Solna residents have the most electric cars in the entire country, according to Transport Analysis' latest report.
+A full 18 percent drive fossil-free, which creates a need for charging stations.
+Therefore, the Social Democrats have now submitted a proposal to create so-called "charging streets", which will be included in the party's budget to be voted on in November.

-This would mean that many regular parking spaces on the designated streets will be dedicated solely to electric vehicles.
+This would mean that many regular parking spaces on the specified streets will be dedicated exclusively to electric vehicles.

-Two years ago, the City of Solna promised to build 40 charging stations in Solna.
-Yet only a few are in use today.
+Two years ago, the promise from Solna city was that 40 charging stations would be built in Solna.
+Yet, only a few are in use today.
 Magnus Persson (C), chairman of the technical committee in Solna, tells the local newspaper that difficulties in connecting the electricity have made it a longer process than expected.
-He believes that the need for more charging stations is obvious, but is critical of the proposal.
+He believes that the need for more charging stations is obvious but is critical of the proposal.

-- There is no doubt that more charging stations are needed in every district.
-But I'd rather have charging in several places in Solna than just at one specific location.
+– There is no doubt that more charging stations are needed in each district.
+But I would rather have charging in several places in Solna than only at one specific location.

 The streets targeted by the proposal are Råsundavägen in Råsunda, Björnstigen in Bergshamra, Fridenborgsvägen in Ulriksdal, Armégatan in Huvudsta and Hagalundsgatan in Hagalund.